Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-3/lecture-materials/intro-to-express-middleware.md

 #### Key Middleware

-- Here are some other peices of middleware we'll need as we scale our application
+- Here are some other pieces of middleware we'll need as we scale our application

 - **morgan**: Logger that logs requests.